austinwebdeveloper/alexa-skill-notifications/README.md

 ```
 ![](images/body.png)

-Hit the Send button with Pretty/JSON options — look at the response, which should contain the access_token:
+**Step 27:** Hit the Send button with Pretty/JSON options — look at the response, which should contain the access_token:

 ![](images/accesstoken.png)